ogyrecDev/ogyrecDev.github.io/_posts/2025-07-28-efficient-block-storage-palettes.md

 ## Final Thoughts

-I didn’t know about this when I started building TerraVox.
+I didn’t know about this when I started building Freven.
 There wasn’t a simple post explaining it clearly.

 Back when I was learning voxel engine internals, Tyron from Vintage Story explained this idea to me – and it completely changed how I thought about chunk storage.